cloud-walker/react-tabs-handler/README.md

-# react-tabs
+# react-tabs-handler
-Presentation-less component to build robust navs / tabs
+Presentation-less component to build robust tabs

 ## The why
 The component take inspiration from [downshift](downshift) (an awesome [Kent C. Dodds](kent)'s component for dropdown / select / combobox, etc.) and try to accomplish the same thing for the tabs problem presented in the ["Compound Components"](compound-components-talk) talk from [Ryan Florence](ryan), using the "getter props" pattern instead.